emberjs/data/guides/requests/examples/0-basic-usage.md

     }
   }));
 } catch (error) {
-  // errors will be normal Errors with some exra information error instanceof Error; // true
+  // errors will be normal Errors with some extra information error instanceof Error; // true

   // request and response are also available on errors